MHS-007/Javafx-Project/README.md

 # Javafx-Project
 It is a project of Avengers Recruitment where you can register yourself and become a part of avengers team.
-This project is made using Javafx libraries. kindly read the instructions which is given inside the project's code file name "Welcome_Page."
+This project is made using Javafx libraries. kindly read the instructions which is given inside the project's file "Welcome_Page."